TheStig294/100-more-randomats-pack-1/README.md

 Spawns a bus somewhere on the map that kills anyone it touches...\
 \
 _ttt_randomat_bus_ - Default: 1 - Whether this randomat is enabled

+## The Cricle

+Stay inside the shrinking circle, or else you take damage!\
+\
+_ttt_randomat_circle_ - Default: 1 - Whether this randomat is enabled\
+_randomat_circle_zones_ - Default: 4 - The number of zones until the circle covers the map\
+_randomat_circle_wait_time_ - Default: 30 - Seconds after the next zone is announced before the circle moves\
+_randomat_circle_move_time_ - Default: 30 - Seconds it takes for the circle to move\
+\
+Functionality from the Battle Royale randomat's storm, by [Nick](https://steamcommunity.com/id/noxxflame)

 ## The Michael Rosen Rap